 Law firms generally only provide no-win, no-fee financing when they know they will have funds to recoup costs, which is why it is used for compensation claims.

-Be sure to ask your lawyer for a copy of their no-win, no-fee costs agreement when seeking advice.
+When seeking advice, ask your lawyer for a copy of their no-win, no-fee costs agreement.

 What if My Lawyer Won’t Sign A No-Win, No-Fee Cost Agreement